Roberto Calvi: Death

 Calvi went missing from his Rome apartment on 10 June 1982, having fled the country on a false passport under the name Gian Roberto Calvini, fleeing initially to Venice.
 From there, he apparently hired a private plane to London via Zürich.
 A postal clerk was crossing London's Blackfriars Bridge at 7:30 am on Friday, 18 June and noticed Calvi's body hanging from the scaffolding beneath.
 Calvi had five bricks in his pockets and had in his possession about US$14,000 in three different currencies.

 Calvi was a member of Licio Gelli's illegal masonic lodge Propaganda Due (P2), who referred to themselves as frati neri or "black friars."
 This led to a suggestion in some quarters that Calvi was murdered as a masonic warning because of the symbolism associated with the word "Blackfriars".

 The day before his body was found, Calvi was stripped of his post at Banco Ambrosiano by the Bank of Italy, and his private secretary Graziella Corrocher jumped to her death from a fifth-floor window at the bank's headquarters.
 Corrocher left behind an angry note condemning the damage that Calvi had done to the bank and its employees.
-Her death was ruled a suicide.
+Her death was ruled a suicide, based on the opinion of Sir Keith Simpson.

 Calvi's death was the subject of two coroners' inquests in London.
 The first recorded verdict of suicide was in July 1982.
 The Calvi family then secured the services of George Carman, QC.
 The second inquest was held in July 1983, and the jury recorded an open verdict, indicating that the court had been unable to determine the exact cause of death.
 Calvi's family maintained that his death had been a murder.

 In 1991, the Calvi family commissioned the New York-based investigation company Kroll Associates to investigate the circumstances of Calvi's death.
 The case was assigned to Jeff Katz, who was a senior case manager for the company in London.
 As part of his two-year investigation, Katz hired a former Home Office forensic scientist, Angela Gallop, to undertake forensic tests.
 She found that Calvi could not have hanged himself from the scaffolding because the lack of paint and rust on his shoes proved that he had not walked on the scaffolding.
 In October 1992, the forensic report was submitted to the home secretary and the City of London Police, who dismissed it at the time.